stackunderflow101/blog/content/post/2021-04-22-iptables-quick-notes/index.en.md

 iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
  ```

 Another use case of NAT _port forwarding_. when we are running a service on one of our computers, say, 192.168.1.2, and would like to access it from the Internet.
-Suppose the service is opened on port 80 and we want to access it on port 8080, we will add the following DNAT (D stands for _destination_) rule.
+Suppose the service is opened on port 80 and we want to access it on port 8080 of the router, we will add the following DNAT (D stands for _destination_) rule.

 ```shell
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 8080 -j DNAT --to-destination 192.168.1.2:80